-This Code of Conduct applies to all directors, officers, employees, and Company-related transactions.
+This Code of Conduct applies to all employees, directors, and Company-related transactions.
 All of us need to be familiar with and apply this Code of Conduct.
-People leaders (i.e., individuals who have supervisory responsibilities) must ensure that employees under their direction or control understand the applicable portions of this Code of Conduct.
+Individuals who have supervisory responsibilities must ensure that employees under their direction or control understand the applicable portions of the Code of Conduct.
 Our interests are not served by any unethical practice or activity, even though it may not be in technical violation of the law.
-Therefore, in addition to compliance with applicable legal requirements, directors, officers, and employees must adhere to ethical and professional principles when conducting business on behalf of the Company.
+Therefore, in addition to compliance with applicable legal requirements, each of us must adhere to ethical and professional principles when conducting business on behalf of the Company.